zhaojizhuang4/common-dataservice/docs/server.rst

 Development and Local Testing
 -----------------------------

-This section provides information for developing and testing the server locally; e.g., on a personal machine.
+This section provides information for developing and testing the server locally.

 Testing with an in-memory database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~